A junior boarding and day school for boys in grades six, seven, eight, and nine

 Third Form Science is a full year course that focuses on observation and inquiry based learning.
 Topics of study include: the classification of trees and dendrology, invasive species, exposure to chemistry and physics, and field work in the area to support these topics.
 At the end of the year, the students’ final project consists of a comprehensive report relating their fieldwork to the topics covered during the year.
 Students keep notebooks that become both a resource and a record of their studies through the year in science.
 Being able to clearly communicate one’s thinking, both verbally, in writing, and in diagrams is an important part of Third Form Science.

-As is tradition at Eaglebrook School, all Third Formers are assigned to the Woodworking elective.
+As is a tradition at Eaglebrook School, all Third Formers are assigned to the Woodworking elective.
 The goal of the course is to introduce sixth graders to the fundamentals of woodworking and assist them in the development of basic skills.
 Emphasis is placed on the responsible and safe use of both hand and power tools and on proper woodshop conduct.
 A cooperative atmosphere is maintained and overall good citizenship is stressed.
 Projects are designed sequentially to allow students to build upon their skill set and gain increased confidence in the areas of applied art.